folio-org/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 6. Enter a **Maximum overdue fine** amount in the box.
 The overdue fine will stop accruing once this amount is reached.
 7. Select whether you want to **Forgive overdue fine if item renewed**.
 If you select **Yes**, overdue fines on an item will be forgiven once a patron renews the item.
 8. Enter the **Overdue recall fine** amount in the box and **Select interval** at which the fine accrues.
 This fine applies when an overdue item is recalled and the patron does not return the item on time according to the recall.
 9. Select whether to **Ignore grace periods for recalls**.
-If selected, the grace period is not applied in the case of an overdue recall.
+If you select **Yes**, the grace period is not applied in the case of an overdue recall.
 10. Enter a **Maximum recall overdue fine** amount in the box.
 The recall overdue fine will stop accruing once this amount is reached.
 11. Click **Save & close**.
 The overdue fine policy is saved and appears in the Overdue fine policies pane.